openflighthpc/openflight-docs/platform/domain-services.md

 ---
 order: 99
+label: 2\.
+Domain Services
 ---
-# Configure Cluster Services
+# 2. Domain Services

 ## Prerequisites

-To setup cluster services, you will need to have the following information for your platform:
+To setup domain services, you will need to have the following information for your platform:
 - `domain_name`: The FQDN for the internal subnet
 - `head_ip`: The IP address of the head node
 - `storage_ip`: The IP address of the storage node (note: in a simple setup, this can also be the head node)